 The IHG Premier Card offers some fantastic perks that should more than justify the annual fee for frequent travelers, even if you’re not an IHG loyalist.
 However, there are some conditions associated with these perks, so in this post I wanted to dig a bit deeper into how they work.

 The IHG Premier Card offers some unique benefits, including:

 - A welcome bonus of 150,000 IHG Rewards Club points after spending $3,000 on purchases within the first three months; the $89 annual fee is even waived for the first year

-- An anniversary free night certificate on your account anniversary every year, valid at any property that retails for up to 40,000 IHG Rewards Club points per night
+- A free night certificate on your account anniversary every year, valid at any property that retails for up to 40,000 IHG Rewards Club points per night

 - 20% off when you purchase IHG Rewards Club points